MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/models/dictionary.rst

 Available pronunciation dictionaries
 ************************************

-Any of the following pronunciation dictionaries can be downloaded with the command :code:`mfa model download dictionary <language_id>`.
+Any of the following :term:`pronunciation dictionaries` can be downloaded with the command :code:`mfa model download dictionary <language_id>`.
 You can get a full list of the currently available dictionaries via :code:`mfa model download dictionary`.
 New dictionaries contributed by users will be periodically added.
 If you would like to contribute your dictionaries, please contact Michael McAuliffe at michael.e.mcauliffe@gmail.com.